kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/111-booting-linux/100-logs.md

 Linux utilizes various log message levels from `emerg` (the system is unusable) to `debug` (debug-level messages).
 During the boot process, messages from various components of the system like kernel, init, services, etc., are stored.
 Many Linux distributions use systemd logging system, `journalctl`, which holds the logs of the boot process.

 Viewing boot messages can occur in real-time with the `dmesg` command.
-It's used to read and print the kernel ring buffer.
+It's used to read and print the kernel ring-3 buffer.
 Or they can be accessed via the logging setup of your system, which often includes text files in `/var/log`.

 ```shell
 dmesg | less